 Buenos Aires has a lot of interesting things to offer: the quaint flea market in San Telmo, the graveyard La Recoleta with its marble temples, Teatro Colón, the Obelisco, the Casa Rosada on the Plaza de Mayo, the Gaucho Market or the Botanical Gardens.
 Fabián gives valuable tips, even if you haven't booked a tango tour or it's already over.
 After all, you might want to stay longer...

 Fabián Acosta also advises his guests if they are interested in excursions to Iguazú, Salta or Patagonia.
 Argentina is not only Buenos Aires and tango, but is also considered one of the most beautiful travel destinations in the world!

 Spanish is easy to learn and there are good language schools in Buenos Aires.
 So why not combine tango and Spanish?
 Argentine Spanish differs significantly from the European variant.
-It is enriched with many Italian words and expressions from the Lunfardo, the dialect of the inhabitants of Buenos Aires.
+It is enriched with many Italian words and expressions from the Slang, the dialect of the inhabitants of Buenos Aires.
 For this reason alone it is worth learning on site!
 The lessons can be flexibly adapted to the travel schedule during the tango tour, or you can plan your stay according to your own schedule.